 - Fortune’s 100 Best Companies to Work For

-- Search for “Top 100″ and “Best Employer” lists for your city
+- Search for “Top 100” and “Best Employer” lists for your city

-Let’s say you would love to work for Google because it is innovative, sounds like a good place to work and most importantly, hires people who do what you do…technical writers, for example.
+Let’s say you would love to work for Google because it is innovative, sounds like a good place to work and most importantly, they hire people who do what you do…technical writers, for example.

 There are lots of research tools out there, but if you are not a researcher by nature, I suggest you go to your library and ask for help researching companies within a specific industry.

 Here are some other list resources for you to check out:

 See what companies are sponsoring events or offering presentations.

 Your college or university either has a database of alumni or a LinkedIn page you can use to help you identify popular companies alumni work for.
 If you aren’t familiar with how LinkedIn’s alumni pages work, check this article out.